-A virtual world where US students learn about palaeontology, biology and culture has been using BGAN to get them involved in real-life scientific investigations in Africa.
+A virtual world where US students learn about palaeontology, biology and culture has been using BGAN to get them involved in real-life scientific investigations in Africa.p>A virtual world where US students learn about palaeontology, biology and culture has been using BGAN to get them involved in real-life scientific investigations in Africa.

 Over the past two years, students in Chicago and New York have entered the virtual world of Teen Second Life, creating avatars of themselves to role play as scientists in a simulated fossil expedition to Africa.
 During their "second life" they have been involved with real palaeontological digs in Tanzania and Zambia, contacting scientists via Inmarsat BGAN to ask questions to help them develop their skills.